ISPritchin/chrono_features/README.md

 ```

 ### Transformation Pipeline
-You can combine multiple transformers into a pipeline:
+You can combine multiple transformers into a pipeline for more efficient processing:

 ```python
 from chrono_features.transformation_pipeline import TransformationPipeline